Yelp/elastalert/docs/source/elastalert_status.rst

 - ``exponent``: The exponential factor which multiplies ``realert``.
 The length of this silence is equal to ``realert`` * 2**exponent.
 This will be 0 unless ``exponential_realert`` is set.

-Whenever an alert is triggered, ElastAlert will check for a matching ``silence`` document, and if the ``until`` timestamp is in the future, it will ignore the alert completely.
+Whenever an alert is triggered, ElastAlert will check for a matching ``elastalert_silence`` document, and if the ``until`` timestamp is in the future, it will ignore the alert completely.
 See the :ref:`Running ElastAlert <runningelastalert>` section for information on how to silence an alert.